Yejashi/obsidianNotes/Research/Compilers/Compiler-General.md

 - **Other Directives:** Handles pragmas (`#pragma`), line number mappings (`#line`), and more.

 **Output:** The preprocessor generates a pure C or C++ file with all the preprocessing done, typically ending in `.i` (C) or `.ii` (C++).

+You can see how it affects code by doing `gcc -E foo.c` or `clang -E foo.c`

 #### Compiler
 The **compiler** translates the preprocessed source code into assembly language, a lower-level language closer to machine code.